Enhanced Private Investigation

 Academic accommodations are provided to students with documented disabilities through the Accessibility Services Office.

-It is expected that students will submit all assignments on time, on the date they are due.
+It is expected that students will submit all assignments on time, on the date they are due at the beginning of class.
 Late marks will be deducted from assignments not submitted when requested by faculty.

 Steps to Follow to Submit Assignments Outside of Class Time